 The approach to Bodha's brand and packaging is grounded in these same basic principles - ensuring a zen like simplicity in context of their many busy retail environments.

-Using bold colours, surface texture, light and shadow - Bodha's most recent product shoot beautifully showcases their collection of ritual & aromatherapy products and cements their position as a wellness category leader.
+Using bold colours, surface texture, light and shadow - Our recent product shoot for Bodha beautifully showcases their collection of ritual & aromatherapy products and cements their position as a wellness category leader.

 The National Institute of Dramatic Art needed a world-class identity to ensure the organisation, and Australia, continue to punch above its weight on the international stage.